-The Global Sustainable Tourism Council (known as the GSTC or the Council) serves as the international body for establishing and managing standards for sustainable tourism.
+The Global Sustainable Tourism Council (GSTC) establishes and manages global sustainable standards with the aim of increasing sustainable tourism knowledge and practices among public and private stakeholers.
 All of our programs and activities work toward this central mission.
 The GSTC is independent and neutral, serving the important role of managing its global baseline standards for sustainability in travel and tourism.
 It is mostly a volunteer organization, consisting of experts in sustainable tourism and supported by organizations and individuals with a passion for ensuring that meaningful standards are available globally for sustainability in travel and tourism.
 Financial support from donations, sponsorship, and membership fees are critical to our own sustainability.

 At the heart of this work are the Global Sutainable Tourism Council's Sustainability Criteria.
 There are two sets of GSTC Criteria: Destination Criteria (GSTC-D) and Hotel & Tour Operator Criteria (GSTC-H&TO).
 These are the guiding principles and minimum requirements that any tourism business or destination should aspire to reach in order to protect and sustain the world’s natural and cultural resources, while ensuring tourism meets its potential as a tool for conservation and poverty alleviation.
 Sustainability is imperative for all tourism stakeholders and must translate from words to actions.

 July 7, 2015 – The Global Sustainable Tourism Council (GSTC) is pleased to announce that the TOFTigers Initiative’s Pug mark Eco Certification program has achieved ‘GSTC Recognized’ status.
 The awarded status affirms TOFTigers Initiative's commitment to promote sustainable tourism products and services.